 Step 2: Claim Your Local Listings

-Step 2 is to claim your most important local business listings.
+The next step is to claim your Google (and other) local business listings.
 A claim:

 - certifies your ownership of the business listing;